 Instructions

-• BLEND: Add everything in the order listed to a high-powered blender.
-Blend until completely smooth, about 90-120 seconds.
-Scrape down sides and blend longer if needed.
-The batter is ready when there aren't any chunks of oats or cashews.
+• Add everything in the order listed to a high-powered blender.
+Blend until completely smooth, about 90–120 seconds.
+Scrape sides and blend longer if needed.
+The batter is ready when there aren’t any chunks of oats or cashews.

 Most waffle irons will signal to let you know the waffle is done.
 If your waffle maker doesn’t have that feature, watch for the steam to stop seeping out the sides.
 Never open your iron until the steam has stopped!
 Right out of the waffle iron, place each waffle on a wire cooling rack.

-OPTIONAL RASPBERRY SMASH: Prepare while waffles are cooking.
+Optional Raspberry Smash: Prepare while waffles are cooking.
 In a small bowl, mash the raspberries with a fork.
 Add in the flaxseeds and mix through.
 Serve atop waffles with a drizzle of syrup.

 Video